Preparing for Surgery

 How should I prepare the morning of surgery?

-Basic cleanliness and good hygiene is important to prevent infection.
+Good hygiene and cleanliness are important to prevent infection.
 Please shower or bathe the morning of your procedure.
 Washing with anti-bacterial soap is helpful.
 Please do not wear make-up or other cosmetics near the surgery site.
 We will remove jewelry or hearing aids if they are near the site at the time of surgery.
 Wear comfortable clothes.
 A button-down shirt is ideal for those who need to remove it without disturbing bandages on the face, neck, or head.

 The day of surgery, please eat a good breakfast, but limit your caffeine intake.
 If your procedure is coordinated with a plastic surgeon, please do not eat or drink anything after midnight the evening before surgery.
 This will be determined at the time of your consultation.
-If you are confused by this, or still not sure, please call us so that we can clarify it for you prior to your procedure.
+If there is any confusion, please call us so that we can clarify this for you prior to your procedure.

 Please continue any medications prescribed to you by your doctor.
 However, aspirin is a drug that may prolong bleeding.
 We ask that you avoid taking anti-coagulant (blood-thinning) medications , such as aspirin-containing products (including Anacin, Bufferin, Excedrin, Alka Seltzer and Percodan) for 10 days prior to your surgery as well as products containing ibuprofen (Advil, Aleve, Motrin) 10 days prior to surgery.
-You may however take Tylenol any time before surgery if needed for pain.
+However, you may take Tylenol (acetaminophen) any time before surgery for pain, if needed.

-If you have been prescribed Coumadin or Plavix by a physician, you may not be able to stop them.
+If you have been prescribed Coumadin (warfarin) or Plavix/Brilinta (clopidogrel/ticagrelor) by a physician, you may not be able to stop them.
 We will want you to call and discuss this with your doctor.
 In many cases, patients are allowed to stop their blood-thinners for a short time prior to surgery.

 If you are at high risk for such disorders as heart attack, stroke, or blood clot formation and have been given blood-thinners to treat them, you will likely be unable to stop them.
 We do not want you to take an unnecessary risk and you should definitely discuss this with your doctor.